wI2L/scrabbler/README.md

 scrabbler --distribution=english
 ```

-The list of know distributions are:
+Below is the list of official distributions that are supported:

+- `afrikaans`
+- `czech`
+- `dutch`
+- `english`
 - `french`
-- `english`
 - `german`
+- `icelandic`
 - `italian`

-- `dutch`
-- `czech`
-- `icelandic`: The standard Icelandic distribution, from Tinderbox games under license from Mattel
+Alternate distributions are also available:

 - `krafla`: Alternate Icelandic distribution, sanctioned by Iceland's Scrabble clubs for their tournaments and for the national championship

 > **Note**
 > All information are compiled from the [Scrabble letter distributions](https://en.wikipedia.org/wiki/Scrabble_letter_distributions#Indonesian) Wikipedia page.

-See the [distribution.go](https://github.com/wI2L/scrabbler/blob/master/cmd/distribution.go) file, which define the tiles distribution for each language.
+See the [distribution.go](https://github.com/wI2L/scrabbler/blob/master/cmd/distribution.go) file, which define the letter distribution for each language.

 #### Custom dictionary